kyma-project/kyma/components/connector-service/README.md

 - **PROVINCE**

-## Building image
+## Build the image
-To build the Connector Service Docker image use the script `build.sh` located in the `scripts` directory.
+To build the Connector Service Docker image, use the `build.sh` script located in the `scripts` directory.

 ```
 ./scripts/build.sh -t={IMAGE}:{TAG}